Stay tuned for a print version of this catechism.

 A catechism is a summary of the Christian Faith in question and answer format.
 This catechism is a tool for teaching young children about the God who is Father, Son, and Holy Spirit.
-It provides a strong foundation for further instruction as they grow older.
+It provides a strong foundation for further instruction as children grow older.

 How can you be happy?
 Who made all things?
 How many persons are there in God?
 What is sin?
 Who is the Son of God?
 What must you do to be saved?
 Do you need to be scared?
 What is God making new?
 These are just a few of the questions that are answered in four words or less in this 52-question catechism for kids.

 You were made to be happy in God

 “Is not this the very principle that should be inculcated upon every human creature, — ‘You are made to be happy in God,’ as soon as ever reason dawns?
 Should not every parent, as soon as a child begins to talk, or to run alone, say something of this kind: ‘See! what is that which shines so over your head?
 That we call the sun.
 See, how bright it is!
 Feel how it warms you!
 It makes the grass to spring, and everything to grow.
 But God made the sun.
 The sun could not shine, nor warm, nor do any good without him.’
 In this plain and familiar way a wise parent might, many times in a day, say something of God; particularly insisting, ‘He made you; and he made you to be happy in him; and nothing else can make you happy.’
 We cannot press this too soon.”

 1. Who loves you even more than mommy and daddy?

 5. How many gods are there?

 6. How many persons are there in God?